lightamadi/BundlrPro/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Support

-For support, email support@bundlrpro.com or open an issue in the GitHub repository.